vpadam/CSCI-8700-Term-Project/README.md

 20.App to create tests based on professor's lecture notes.
 This would be a good way to review the material before a test.

+21.Uber app for parking at UNO.
+People share that they are leaving and receive $1 if they exchange their parking spot with someone looking for one.

+22.Maybe an online app that tells students where the open parking spots are at UNO.
+There would have to be some way to detect empty/full parking spots on campus.

 --------------------------GUIDELINES FOR PART 1--------------------------

 Write a project proposal - the project can be any software application which benefits society